 Most years, our program will accept 2 combined Internal Medicine-Pediatric residents.

-For residents interested in pursuing post-graduate fellowship training, the Internal Medicine department has several fellowship programs available.
+For residents interested in pursuing post-residency training, the Internal Medicine Department has three 3-year fellowship programs available in the following subspecialties:

-At this time, there are no fellowship programs available in the Pediatric department.
+At this time, there are no fellowship programs available in the Department of Pediatrics.